-When one Googles for Greenland shark images from the Arctic, most of the photos show the world’s most northerly shark seemingly hovering just under the ice cover where the depths below reach far beyond the range of scuba divers.
+As of October 2014, a Google search for Greenland shark images from the Arctic mostly results in photos of the world’s most northerly shark seemingly hovering just under the ice cover where the depths below reach far beyond the range of scuba divers.
 The images are breathtaking but they are mostly taken at the expense of the shark’s health.

 The opening paragraph sets the usual tone by lending further support to a long-held view concerning the shark’s poor or non-existent eyesight; a theory originally ascertained by people who had never actually swum alongside untethered Greenland sharks under various lighting conditions.

 [Greenland sharks are absurdly slow]

 By what standard does one label any speed as being absurd?
 Our own observations of Greenland shark swimming speeds range from virtual immobility to bolts of up to one metre per second after tag deployment.
 In my opinion, the adjectives stealthy and energy-conserving better suit and dignify the Greenland shark’s average cruising speed of 0,3 m/sec¹.
 And since Greenland shark populations seem to be healthy throughout the shark’s known range, its “absurdly slow” speed appears to have served it well.

 [Greenland sharks… are mostly blind]

 This may be true in the Arctic Ocean where most Greenland sharks are host to a damaging ocular parasite, and where they spend most of the time in obscur environments due to depth, ice cover and the polar night.
 But this is not the case in the St. Lawrence where very few Greenland sharks are parasitized by copepods, and where their visual acuteness is conspicuously obvious to any diver that gets buzzed by these alleged bats of the deep sea².